Version2beta/talks/how_to_hire_a_software_engineer/how_to_hire_a_software_engineer.md

 Remember, we want to get a feel for where you are in your career so that we can make a good fit for you and for us.

+[ slide

-[slide: Lunch, Interviewers and hiring managers]
+Lunch, Interviewers and hiring managers

+]

 We try to feed every candidate at least once.
 Some managers prefer to take a candidate to a fancy local restaurant, along with the team of engineers who will be doing the interviews.